On-Campus Student Housing

 Late-Start Procedure (10 a.m. start time)

-The Child Development Center located on the Lincoln Campus provides SCC students with priority status for developmental childcare.
+The Child Development Center located on the Lincoln Campus provides SCC students with priority status for early childhood education and childcare.
 A professional staff provides care and education for the Center’s children, ages 6 weeks to kindergarten.
-Since children enroll on a first-come, first-served basis according to age groups, early contact is advised.
-The Center offers full-time and part-time options.
+Children enrolled on a first-come, first-served basis according to age groups, and current openings.
+The Center maintains a waitlist when immediate openings are not available.
+The Center offers full-time and part-time options for SCC students.

-- Adventure Mini-Camps for children ages 5-11 during the school year for specified days that the Lincoln Public Schools are not in session.
+- Adventure Mini-Camps for children ages 5-12 during the school year for specified days that Lincoln Public Schools are not in session.

 - Children 6 weeks-kindergarten